open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

 [otelsql](https://github.com/XSAM/otelsql) is an instrumentation library for the [`database/sql`](https://pkg.go.dev/database/sql) library of Go programming language.
 It generates traces and metrics from the application interacting with the database via `database/sql`.
 By that, it allows you to identify errors or slowdowns in your SQL queries that potentially impact the performance of your application.

 This post provides a quick-start guide for using this library.

 ## Getting Started

 otelsql is a wrapper layer for interfaces from `database/sql`.
 When users use the wrapped database interfaces, the otelsql generates the telemetry data and passes operations to the underlying database.

-In the following, you are going to use the docker compose to run an otel-collector example from the otelsql repository.
+In the following, you are going to use
+[Docker Compose](https://docs.docker.com/compose/) to run the otel-collector example from the otelsql repository.
 This example uses a MySQL client with the otelsql instrumentation.
 The telemetry data it generates will be pushed to the OpenTelemetry Collector, then it shows the trace data on Jaeger and the metrics data on the Prometheus server.

 Here is the data flow: